 Apple AirPods helped me listen to these gems, as they’re wireless and literally the best purchase I’ve ever made!
 I can freely move around in bed without fighting with the cords etc. A must for everyone!

 Oils.
 It’s important to massage your skin, it’s great to use essential oils for that.
 I know that ‘taking care’ of your body and skin is probably the least on your mind when you’re in pain but it’s extra important to do your stretches and moisturize your skin!

 The Healing Power of Essential Oils and Essential oils and aromatherapy recipes are great reads on how essential oils can help you heal.
 The best gift for anyone to get started with essential oils?
 Get them a complete kit with different oils!
 Not gifting it for the most creative person?
 Get rollers, ready to put on essential oil rollers blends so you don’t have to mix the essential oils yourself!

-Self-massagers like this basic Acupressure mat and pillow set (or this eco cotton mat version!) or the foam roller I’ve recently purchased.
+Self-massagers like this basic Acupressure mat and pillow set or the foam roller I’ve recently purchased.
 Usually I ‘roll’ at the gym, but I recently got a foam roller to roll the pain away at home and it works like a charm!

 All kind of rollers (they’re all really affordable and I bet anyone with pain can use them!).
 Get a massage roller, foot massager roller, a small cellulite roller to roll the more delicate areas and a muscle roller stick.

 Leave your email address to receive the free list with: